Money Pumps

 Philosophical Studies, 176 (9): 2307–2329, 2019

 Given reductionism about people, personal persistence must fundamentally consist in some kind of impersonal continuity relation.
 Typically, these continuity relations can hold from one to many.
 And, if they can, the analysis must include a non-branching clause to avoid non-transitive identities or multiple occupancy.
 This paper explores what logical form this clause should take.
-Note: You can test the different accounts of the structure of personal persistence in the Personal-Persistence Lab.

 The Unimportance of Being Any Future Person